UH-CI/KB_GAS_Template/README.md

 KB to GAS going first, that way you can get the expected input to the doPost method and know the structure of everything so you can code it out from there.

+I highly recommend setting up GASHub (Google Apps Script GitHub Assistant,
+<http://gas.a4114.net/>).
+GAS doesn't have a true versioning system, so you're really
+working without a good safety net.
+This Chrome extension lets you integrate GAS with GitHub, it's somewhat limited, but is miles ahead of what GAS provides.

 General/TLDR:
 1.)
 Someone submits an order form via Kuali Build.
 2.)
 Kuali Build sends all the information in JSON format to this script, calling the doPost method.